Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Note: gray gold is often plated with rhodium to improve its looks and strength.
 Rhodium plating gives gray gold a brighter appearance more akin to white gold than to true gray gold.

-Also worth noting is that very small percentage of titanium (1%) added to gold can create a gray-toned shimmer.
+Also worth noting is that very small percentage of titanium (1%) added to yellow gold creates a gray-toned shimmer.
 However, making gray gold with titanium is rare compared to the methods I explained above.

 Is Gray Gold Magnetic?